Indicators

 More information can be found in the section Dedication to the Planet.

 Yes.
-As such, in 2021 Minerva Foods received the “eureciclo” seal, which testifies to the Company’s practices of promoting reverse logistics for product packaging.
+As such, since 2021, Minerva Foods received the “eureciclo” seal, which testifies to the Company’s practices of promoting reverse logistics for product packaging.
 Minerva Foods is the first company in the meat sector to receive certification for all lines sold in Brazil, a testament to the Company’s commitment to compensating environmental impacts.
 More than a seal, the platform connects cooperatives and collection and recycling operators to companies, generating more resources for recycling agents, promoting the reverse logistics of post-consumer packaging and reducing the environmental impacts of these wastes on the environment.
 Annually, Minerva Foods disposes of approximately 1,500 tons of post-consumer packaging, a volume that represents 22% of the total packaging placed on the Brazilian market, in line with the goals of the National Solid Waste Policy.

 In the operational units of Paraguay, plastic and cardboard waste is donated to an NGO that supports people with low income by selling the waste.